MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-enterprise-hardened-content.md

 3. The enterprise data science capability is managed by the central technical team.
 This model also aligns with their supporting the enterprise focused solutions, providing service optionality and hosting services with a enterprise pricing structure.

 4. Domains are enabled via logical containers at the subscription level.
 [Subscriptions](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-subscriptions) provide the domain level unit of management, billing, governance, and isolation necessary.
-- The approach is completely managed through infrastructure-as-code [IaC](/azure/well-architected/operational-excellence/infrastructure-as-code-design) which provides a baseline of enterprise monitoring, audit and security controls.
+- The approach is completely managed through infrastructure-as-code [IaC](/azure/well-architected/operational-excellence/infrastructure-as-code-design), which provides a baseline of enterprise monitoring, audit and security controls.
 The platform [tagging strategy](/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging) is extended to support the domain extension.
 - Each domain has it's own set of role-based access controls (RBAC) roles covering the [control and data planes](/azure/azure-resource-manager/management/control-plane-and-data-plane).
 Control plane roles are primarily used within the domain logical containers.
 On the other hand, data plane roles are used across the platform, providing a consistent, unified, and low-complexity control.

 5. Within a domain subscription, the components made available are configurable, depending on the skillset, priorities, and use cases.
-- Power BI [workspaces](https://learn.microsoft.com/power-bi/collaborate-share/service-new-workspaces) is used to enable domains.
-These can be individual linked to specific [premium capacities](https://learn.microsoft.com/power-bi/enterprise/service-premium-what-is#workspaces) if increased performance is required.
+- Power BI [workspaces](/power-bi/collaborate-share/service-new-workspaces) allow domains to collaborate when practical.
+Workspaces can also be unique to domains and linked to specific [premium capacities](/power-bi/enterprise/service-premium-what-is#workspaces) if increased performance is required.
 - An innovation sandbox is a temporary entity, enabling the validation of new technologies or processes.
 Data storage is made available to onboard, create or change data, outside of constraints of the append-only functionality of the Data Lake - Bronze layer.